-The Master's degree in Educational Leadership - Accelerated School Leadership is designed to prepare educators for a variety of leadership positions in pre-K through grade-12 public, charter, private secular, and religious schools.
-Through study and research in the areas of organizational leadership, academic leadership, and teacher effectiveness, graduates of the program will be well prepared to:
+The Accelerated School Leadership Program is a rigorous degree program designed to prepare educators for a variety of leadership positions in pre-K through grade-12 public, charter, private secular, and religious schools.
+The curriculum is designed in accordance with Texas principal certification requirements and national standards for principal preparation.

 To this end, the program offers the following unique features.

-Comprehensive Academic Leadership component: A series of 5 courses focused on the core domains of instruction (i.e., mathematics, literacy, science, social studies and world languages) as well as special programs such as fine arts and Special Education.
+- Comprehensive Academic Leadership component: A series of courses focused on the core domains of instruction as well as special programs such as fine arts and Special Education.

-A focus on ensuring that all graduates have the knowledge and skills to evaluate the effectiveness of their leadership on the schools in which they serve.
+- A focus on ensuring that all graduates have the knowledge and skills to evaluate the impact of their leadership on the schools in which they serve.

 This 40-credit-hour program begins in June with 2 courses and a one-week internship.
 Each 7-week module in the fall and spring consists of three 2-credit courses.
 In addition, the second module in each semester includes a 2-credit Field Studies course, which involves internship activities on the student's campus of employment.
 During the fall and spring academic terms, classes meet for approximately 4 hours on Wednesday evenings and all day on Saturdays.
 During the final summer, EPL 6391 meets 4 days per week in June, and the Portfolio Seminar meets on an as-needed basis.

 This program offers reduced tuition, and merit-based scholarships are available.
 Students are eligible to apply for financial aid.
 After successful completion of EPL 6375 and EPL 6140 in the first summer of the program, students are eligible to apply for partial, merit-based scholarships.